ocelotpotpie/FreedomChat/README.md

 FreedomChat is a very simple plugin that makes player chat unreportable.
 FreedomChat completely disables chat reporting for 1.19+ without other negative consequences and maximum compatibility.

 > **Note**
-> CraftBukkit (and thus both Spigot and Paper) already do exactly what FreedomChat does.
-At this time, it is completely useless.
-However, this will not be the case in the future.
+> CraftBukkit (and thus both Spigot and Paper) currently do exactly what FreedomChat does for player public chat messages.
+This is not the case for vanilla commands (`/msg`, `/say`) which will currently be signed.
+This plugin protects you from reporting of both.

 ## Installation
 Installing this plugin is very simple.
 Just download it and put it in your plugins folder.
 There is no configuration, it is always active.